-This is a freeview 'At a glance' guide to the 'update Information' that relevant persons will be required to submit for Making Tax Digital (MTD) for income tax.
+This is a freeview 'At a glance' guide to the 'update information' that relevant persons will be required to submit for Making Tax Digital (MTD) for Income Tax.

-- From April 2026, MTD for Income Tax will start to become mandatory for self-employed businesses and landlords, see Making Tax Digital: Index & timeline.
+- From April 2026, MTD for Income Tax will start to become mandatory for self-employed businesses and landlords; the relevant dates are:

-- The quarterly update period start date,
+- The quarterly update period start date.

-- The quarterly update period end date, and
+- The quarterly update period end date.

-- Relevant persons over the VAT threshold must provide totals of the amounts falling within the categories listed below:
+- Relevant persons over the VAT threshold must provide totals of the amounts falling within the categories listed below.

 Non-property businesses